Ramesh Gulati & Bill Hall

 The skill level of the maintenance personnel in most organizations today is well below what industry would classify as acceptable.
 The literacy level of many maintenance personnel is becoming a challenge.
 New entry‐level employees have shown a noticeable drop in basic math and reading skills.
 They have also shown a lack of interest in Operations and Maintenance related work.

 Today’s assets and systems are increasingly complex.
 They require an educated and skilled workforce to operate and maintain them effectively.
-It has been determined by several studies that today’s craft person requires a minimum educational level of 12 years with additional vocational training to meet the work requirements.
+It has been determined by several studies that today’s craft person requires a minimum educational level of 12 years with additional vocational training to meet the work requirements, workforce development is crucial for maintenance personnel.

 Numerous studies have also shown that 70–80% of equipment failures are self induced; most of those are a result of human error.
 All human error failures can’t be blamed on education or skills, but they do make the problem worse.